 - Do you plan on eating breakfast in your room?

-Here's why: If you have a 10-12 year olds and they don't eat much, you're paying adult prices for children's meals.
-If ages 3-9, it's a GREAT deal.
-The price per day is nothing compared to what you would normally spend for a meal, snack, refillable mug, etc, for a child.
+Here is why: If you have 10-12 year olds and they do not eat much, you are paying adult prices for children's meals.
+If ages 3-9, it is a GREAT deal.
+The price per day is nothing compared to what you would normally spend for a meal, snacks, refillable mug, etc, for a child.
 If you eat mainly snacks and bring sandwiches to the parks, you may not want to get the DDP.
-There are a few different plans, but I'll be honest with you, the 3 TS meals per person per day is a whole lot of food in addition to the snacks they allow.
-Even if you merely eat a small amount at each meal, you're paying top dollar along with tips at each meal for something you could go to a QS and buy a sandwich.
+There are a few different plans, but I will be honest with you, the 3 Table Service (TS) meals per person per day is a lot of food in addition to the snacks they allow.
+Even if you merely eat a small amount at each meal, you are paying top dollar along with tips at each meal for something you could go to a Quick Service (QS) and buy a sandwich.

 We prefer the regular Disney Dining Plan, which allows you 2 snacks, 1 QS, 1 TS per person per day plus a refillable mug.
 The plan is paid in advance with only having to pay tips on the TS meals at the time of dining.
 We like to eat QS for lunches.
 So, ask yourself those questions, because the DDP is not for everyone.
-It saves us money, is convenient and less stress, because we've already paid for the plan in advance.
-It's truly a personal decision.
+It saves us money as of right now, is convenient and less stress, because we have already paid for the plan in advance, but that could change in our future.
+It is truly a personal decision.
 Be sure to read the tips and hints at the bottom.